 Introducing Youth Sailing Camp!

-The Youth Sailing Camp is a 20 hour week-long camp throughout June and July.
+The Youth Sailing Camp is a week long sailing experience for campers ages 8-15.
 The camp welcomes new sailors and allows more experienced young sailors to progress in their sailing capabilities.
 It includes age-appropriate activities designed to teach basic to intermediate sailing skills.

 Campers will have the opportunity to progress through four levels of sailing expectations.
 They will learn sailing terminology, rigging and de-rigging a variety of boats, knot tying and line handling, stopping and starting a boat, leaving and returning to the beach or dock, tacking and jibing, capsize and overboard recovery.
 They will take a short field trip at the conclusion of each week.

 Small boat sailing is often called "wet sailing" as participants in small dinghies are often at the mercy of the wind shifts and gusts as they learn to propel the boat at the maximum speed.
 As such they should always be prepared with proper clothing, personal safety equipment to get wet.
 Campers frequently beg instructors to allow them to capsize their boats as an act of "fun."
 Our beginning sailors will continue to use the universal training boat, the International Opti.